08.1 Dhekunu Mala

 “That’s where we are going.”

-He climbed up the tree and fixed the antenna on the pole and the cable.
+Habib climbed up the tree and fixed the antenna on the pole and the cable.
 Raised it high as it could go above the foliage.
 He tied the pole firmly to the tree and climbed down nailing clips to fasten the cable securely to the tree trunk.
-They bedded the cable in earth and pulled the line into the house through a closet in one of the two rooms.
+They bedded the cable in earth and pulled the line into the cabin through a closet in one of the two rooms.
 Key to the closet kept on a nail driven under a table.
 They returned to Etherevari to dry up and have lunch.

 And there was a response, “Malikurva receiving you loud and clear!”